 For instance, if it’s a man posing as a woman or an older woman posing as a teenager, you can catch them on their lie when you speak to them over the phone.
 That’s an important step toward how to get a catfish to confess.
 “Therefore, insist on having phone conversations with the person.
 Usually. people who do catfishing are very suave and smart but still when you talk you can hurl a googly and understand where you stand,” says Dhruv.

 Related Reading: How to Respond to Ghosting Without Losing your Sanity?

 10. Keep track of your online persona

-By doing so, you will ensure that your online persona is not used by a catfisher.
-For example, there are websites which let you know if your name has been searched anywhere on the Internet or if your profile picture has been used anywhere else.
-So use such websites.
+“It’s a good idea to run an internet search for your name or even set Google alerts for it.
+By doing so, you will ensure that your online persona has not caught the eye of a catfisher.
+For example, there are websites that let you know if your name has been searched anywhere on the Internet or if your profile picture has been used anywhere else.
+So use such websites.”

-If someone tells you they have seen your picture in a different profile take it seriously and instantly track it down and complain.
+If someone tells you they have seen your picture in a different profile, take it seriously and instantly track it down and report the matter.